Kennedale Observer - Latest Newsletter

 May 3 Municipal Election

-Early voting will be Tuesday, April 22 – Tuesday, April 29.
+Early voting will begin this Tuesday, April 22, ending Tuesday, April 29.
 Election Day is Saturday, May 3.
 Kennedale's voting location will be held at Dover Fellowship Hall at 208 Municipal Drive, instead of the Community Room at the Kennedale Public Library.

 Ballot order: